Account Take-over or Account Takeover Fraud and why it’s not the same as identity theft.

 Who are the targets?

 If your company has accounts, then it’s exposed to account takeover.
 Simple as that.
 Account takeover attacks don’t discriminate against companies by their size, industry or location.
 Traditionally banks and credit card providers were the main victims, but an increase in “one-click payment” systems has made eCommerce and online retailers a large target.
 This is a fast-growing and widespread fraud.
 On the other hand, a classic small-company misconception is that “because I’m not a big fish, I’m probably OK.”
 Unfortunately, as long as a company has a login, a bad actor can and will use it.
 Fraudsters use the login interface to either test their purchased credentials or to access those accounts directly.
 In fact, small companies are sometimes less vigilant of unusual activity at login, account creation or password reset, making them a potentially more attractive target than bigger corporations.
-Just think of fraud as bike theft.
-A fancy bike is just as likely to be stolen as a cheap one; it just depends on how hard and risky it is to steal it and how much money the thief can make from it without raising any flags.
+If you’re looking for an analogy, think of fraud as bike theft.
+A fancy bike is just as likely to be stolen as a cheap one; it just depends on how hard and risky it is to steal it and how much money the thief can make later from selling the bike without raising any flags.

 How do I know I am a victim?